aojea/sloppy-netparser/README.md

 -A INPUT -d 10.8.9.10/32 -m comment --comment test-ip-zeros -j ACCEPT
 ```

-The Kubernetes project has to keep compatibility with previous stored values, hence it has forked
+The Kubernetes project has to keep compatibility with previous stored values, so it has forked
-the previous parsers so they can be consumed from "k8s.io/utils/net" as ParseIPSloppy() and ParseCIDRSloppy()
+the previous golang parsers as part of "k8s.io/utils/net": ParseIPSloppy() and ParseCIDRSloppy()

 https://github.com/kubernetes/utils/pull/207

+However, refactoring the code to replace the standard lib network parsers is complex, even more complicated
+on networking projects, where these functions are heavily used.

-For projects that wants to use the old parsers, this tool converts the standard library functions to the
+This tool converts the standard library functions to the forked ones, it can work on files or on paths, replacing
-forked ones.
+every occurrence of net.ParseIP or net.ParseCIDR by its previous versions (1.16-), and fixing the imports
+accordenly.

+It can rewrite the file directly or just output the difference without doing any modification

 ```sh
 $ sloppy-netparser -diff cmd/kubeadm/app/constants/constants.go